 Light Clothing and Good Walking shoes

 The weather could get quite hot in Ghana even in the raining season—especially if you are coming from a colder zone, so you’ll do just fine with light clothes.
-A trip to landmark attractions like Cape Coast Castle, Elmina among others will require some walking; a smart shoe is the perfect recipe for this.
+A trip to landmark attractions like Cape Coast Castle, Elmina among others will require some walking; a smart shoe is a perfect recipe for this.

-Adapter, Tablet, Books
+Adapter, Camera, Tablet, Books

-You just might need it on an evening stroll or when the light goes off at night, if you aren’t staying in a hotel.
+You just might need it on an evening stroll or when the light goes off at night if you aren’t staying in a hotel.

 Phone and MP3 player